Tamil phonology: Overview

-Unlike most South Asian languages, Tamil does not have distinct letters for aspirated consonants and they are found as allophones of the normal stops.
+Unlike most Indic scripts, Tamil does not have distinct letters for aspirated consonants and they are found as allophones of the normal stops.
 The Tamil script also lacks distinct letters for voiced and unvoiced stops as their pronunciations depend on their location in a word.
 For example, the voiceless stop [p] occurs at the beginning of words while the voiced stop [b] cannot.
 In the middle of words, voiceless stops commonly occur as a geminated pair like -pp-, while voiced stops do not.
 Only voiced stops can appear medially and after a corresponding nasal.
 Thus both the voiced and voiceless stops can be represented by the same script in Tamil without ambiguity, the script denoting only the place and broad manner of articulation (stop, nasal, etc.).
 The Tolkāppiyam cites detailed rules as to when a letter is to be pronounced with voice and when it is to be pronounced unvoiced.
 The only exceptions to these rules are the letters ச and ற as they are pronounced medially as [s] and [r] respectively.

 Some loan words are pronounced in Tamil as they were in the source language, even if this means that consonants which should be unvoiced according to the Tolkāppiyam are voiced.